sanukyadav/slate/source/index.html.md

 --------- | -----------
-multi | boolean value indicates multicarrier or not car | Airline Carrier Code terms | Contains sector vise terms and details like Ticket type, cancellation penalty,service fee,Promo discount,reschedule fee,etc. Terms are valid for respective sectors.
+multi | boolean value indicates multicarrier or not car | Airline Carrier Code terms | Contains sector wise terms and details like Ticket type, cancellation penalty,service fee,Promo discount,reschedule fee,etc. Terms are valid for respective sectors.
 If it is round trip, terms will be available for onward as well as return sectors. tnc | Contains general tnc rp | Reschedule penalty af | Airline fee